openreferral/specification/docs/design_principles.md

 The [Alliance of Information and Referral Systems](http://airs.org) is an international professional association that provides standards, accreditations and certifications for the information and referral sector.

-AIRS and Open Referral engaged in active dialogue during the development of HSDS, to ensure interoperability across the emerging HSDS and [the AIRS XML schema](https://github.com/airsalliance/airs-xml/blob/v3.1.0/trunk/airs.xsd).
+AIRS and Open Referral engaged in active dialogue during the development of HSDS, to ensure interoperability between HSDS and [the AIRS XML schema](https://github.com/airsalliance/airs-xml/blob/v3.1.0/trunk/airs.xsd).
+In 2018, AIRS [formally endorsed the use of HSDS/A as industry standards for resource data exchange](https://openreferral.org/airs-recommends-open-referral-for-resource-database-interoperability/).

 AIRS standards' define expected practices within an information and referral (I&R) program, and promotes best practices to meet the needs of an I&R program's community.
 According to [AIRS Standards and Quality Indicators for Professional Information and Referral](http://www.airs.org/files/public/AIRS_Standards_7_Final.pdf):

 > The Standards address all aspects of an I&R operation.
 They define the information and referral process in concrete terms; establish criteria for database development; mandate support for community planning activities; incorporate a broad view of collaboration at the local, state or provincial, regional and national levels; include provisions for the socially responsible use of technology; and describe the role of information and referral services in times of disaster.

-As described in the AIRS Standards and Quality Indicators publication, the Resource Database Standard:

-> The Resource Database standards require that the I&R service develop, maintain, use and disseminate an accurate, up-to-date resource database that contains information about available community resources including details about the services they provide and the conditions under which services are available.
-The database includes resources that support the inquirer’s right to accurate, consistent, comprehensive and unbiased information and the ability of the I&R service to be a non-partisan, non-ideological and impartial information source for available nonprofit, government and for-profit services that meet the organization’s inclusion/exclusion criteria.
-The database is maintained by trained resource specialists.

-In part through engagement with Open Referral, [AIRS recently adopted an open source license (CC 4.0 BY-SA) for their Style Guide](https://openreferral.org/the-2016-airs-style-guide-newly-open-sourced/).
+Through engagement with Open Referral, [AIRS recently adopted an open source license (CC 4.0 BY-SA) for their Style Guide](https://openreferral.org/the-2016-airs-style-guide-newly-open-sourced/).

 #### schema.org for Civic Services (W3C)

 The [Civic Services schema](https://www.w3.org/wiki/WebSchemas/CivicServices) is a W3C-approved vocabulary, originally proposed by the Google.org Social Impact team in 2013, to extend the Schema.org schemas to better support the description of public civic services.

-It is a new vocabulary, similar to the European Commission ISA Core Public Service vocabulary.
 Its purpose is to improve search engines’ understanding of these services.
-The schema will provide "*enough information to determine the service, the area covered by the service, and relevant information for using the service*."
+The schema provides "*enough information to determine the service, the area covered by the service, and relevant information for using the service*."

+Open Referral's first implementation (the Ohana API) used the schema.org markup for its web pages.
+We are currently developing translation tools to facilitate conversion of HSDS data to schema.org markup and vice versa.

 #### National Information Exchange Model (NIEM)